 Therefore immediate inspiration is as necessary to make fallen man alive again unto God as it was to make man at first a living soul after the image and in the likeness of God.
 And continual inspiration is as necessary as man's continuance in his redeemed state.
-This is a certain truth that that alone which begins or gives life must of all necessity be the only continuance or preservation of life.
-The second step can only be taken by that which gave power to take the first.
-No life can continue in the goodness of its first created or redeemed state but by its continuing under the influence of and working with and by that powerful root or Spirit which at first created or redeemed it [See Galatians 3:1-3].
-Every branch of the tree, though ever so richly brought forth, must wither and die as soon as it ceases to have continual union with and virtue from that root from which it first sprang.
-And to this truth as absolutely grounded in the nature of the thing our Lord appeals as a proof and full illustration of the necessity of His immediate indwelling, breathing and operating in the redeemed soul of man saying, "I am the vine you are the branches, as the branch cannot bear fruit of itself, no more can you except you abide in me.
+This is a certain truth that what alone begins or gives life must of all necessity be the only continuance or preservation of life.
+The second step can only be taken by what gave power to take the first.
+No life can continue in the goodness of its first created or redeemed state except by continuing under the influence of and working with and by that powerful root or Spirit who at first created or redeemed it [See Galatians 3:1-3].
+Every branch of the tree, though ever so richly brought forth, must wither and die as soon as it ceases to have continual union with and virtue from the root it first sprang from.
+This truth is absolutely grounded in the nature of the thing.
+Our Lord appeals to it as proof and full illustration of the necessity of His immediate indwelling, breathing and operating in the redeemed soul of man.
+He said, "I am the vine you are the branches, as the branch cannot bear fruit of itself, no more can you except you abide in me.
 He that abides in me and I in him, the same brings forth much fruit.
-If a man abides not in me he is cast forth as a withered branch; for without me you can do nothing" (John xv).
+If a man abides not in me he is cast forth as a withered branch; for without me you can do nothing" ( John xv).

-Now from these words let this conclusion be here drawn, viz., that to turn to Christ as a light within us, to expect life from nothing but His holy birth raised within us, to give ourselves up wholly and solely to the immediate continual influx and operation of this Holy Spirit depending wholly upon it for every kind and degree of goodness and holiness that we want or can receive is and can be nothing else but proud rank fanaticism.
-Now as infinitely absurd as this conclusion is no one that condemns continual immediate inspiration as gross fanaticism can possibly do it with less absurdity or show himself a wiser man or better reasoner than he that concludes that because without Christ we can do nothing.
-Therefore we ought not to believe, expect to wait for and depend upon His continual immediate operation in everything that we do or would do well.
+Now from these words let this conclusion be here drawn, viz., that to turn to Christ as a light within us, to expect life from nothing but His holy birth raised within us, to give ourselves up wholly and solely to the immediate continual influx and operation of this Holy Spirit depending wholly upon it for every kind and degree of goodness and holiness that we want or can receive, is and can be nothing else but proud rank fanaticism.
+Now as infinitely absurd as this conclusion is, no one that condemns continual immediate inspiration as gross fanaticism can possibly do it with less absurdity or show himself a wiser man or better reasoner than he that concludes that without Christ we can do nothing.
+Therefore we ought to believe, expect to wait for and depend upon His continual immediate operation in everything that we do or would do well.